Home » Services » Radiology » CT

 Low Dose Lung Screening

 A Low-Dose Lung Screen scan is used to detect lung cancer early- when it is more likely to be curable.
-If you are over the age of 55 and are a past or current smoker, talk to your doctor about scheduling a lung screening.
+If you are over the age of 50 and are a past or current smoker, talk to your doctor about scheduling a lung screening.
 A Lung Screening is a quick, painless, low-dose CT scan and is performed in the nuclear medicine department at Boone Hospital.
+For more information, visit our Lung Cancer Screening page.